COVID-19 HEERF Funds Policy

 Hastings College established a maximum funding threshold for each student to ensure that these federal funds were distributed as widely as possible.
 The maximum award was estimated to be $3,000, unless documentation was provided or on a case by case basis approved by the COVID grant committee.
 Students were eligible to apply a second time.

 An internal committee was formed to review and approve all student applications for HEERF.
-At least two committee members reviewed each application to ensure the requested funds were for eligible expenses related to the disruption of campus operations due to COVID-19, which can include eligible expenses, such as food, housing, course materials, technology (wi-fi), health care, child care, etc. Applications are reviewed on a weekly basis and will continue until the full $525,975 student portion of HEERF has been awarded to students.
+At least two committee members reviewed each application to ensure the requested funds were for eligible expenses related to the disruption of campus operations due to COVID-19, which can include eligible expenses, such as food, housing, course materials, technology (wi-fi), health care, child care, etc. Applications reviewed on a weekly basis

 Title IV eligibility was confirmed with a current year submission of the FAFSA.
 If a FAFSA was completed in a previous year of attendance, to confirm Title IV eligibility, NSLDS information was confirmed to ensure there was no default or overpayment.
 Satisfactory academic progress was also required and confirmed.

 Non-Title IV eligible students were awarded funding from the Broncos Together Grant fund.
 This was an institutional funding opportunity in order to help all students experiencing need from the COVID-19 crisis.